Nafees10/qscript/spec/syntax.md

 ---

 # Visibility
-QScript has these visibility specifier:
+QScript has these visibility specifiers:

 * `private` - Only accessible from within script.
 * `public` - Accessible by other scripts when this script is loaded as a library.